xan1242/NFSU-XtendedInput/README.md

 - Access to some leftover features from Hot Pursuit 2

 - Re-done keyboard input code - not using DInput8 anymore.
 Now talks directly over Win32 (GetAsyncKeyState, GetKeyboardState or raw input)

+- (UG2 only) Re-done mouse input - also using Win32 for mouse input (with auto hiding after 5 seconds)

 ## Button mappings